Engaged Beyond Business

 Origins and achievements

 The Kiva-platform was founded in 2005 by Matt Flannery and Jessica Jackley in San Francisco.
 A lecture by Muhammad Yunus, the father of micro-finance, sparked their interest in this form of lending at the time.
 Soon after, the duo began to become more involved in social causes and discovered that access to start-up capital was still an insurmountable hurdle for many people.
-So the two began working on Kiva, which means «unity» in Swahili.
-The platform turned out to be a successful model: Shortly after its first anniversary, Kiva was already brokering small loans totaling one million USD.
-Until today, the platform continues to evolve to meet the diverse credit needs of different people.
+Hence, the two began working on Kiva, which means «unity» in Swahili.
+In March 2005, the first loan was granted to a woman in Uganda named Elizabeth, who used it to expand her fish mongering business off the coast of Lake Victoria.
+By November 2006, over 1,000 people had applied for Kiva loans.
+By the end of that first year, Kiva had lent $1 million USD.
+Nineteen years later, 5 million people have used Kiva loans to change their lives, and the platform continues to evolve to meet the diverse credit needs of different individuals.

 How can you get started?